How to Get a Scaffolds Trading License in Dubai

 Dubai's construction sector continues to expand at a remarkable pace, driven by mega-infrastructure projects, Expo legacy developments, and a sustained pipeline of residential and commercial builds.
 Within this environment, the demand for scaffolding equipment and related materials remains consistently strong.
 If you are looking to capitalise on this demand, obtaining a Scaffolds Trading License in Dubai is a clear and structured pathway into a high-value market.

-The Scaffolds Trading Licence falls under Activity Code 4752.51, classified as a Trading Licence within the Trading category.
+The Scaffolds Trading License falls under Activity Code 4752.51, classified as a Trading License within the Trading category.
 It authorises the holder to buy, sell, import, export, and distribute scaffolding systems and related hardware.
 This includes tubular steel scaffolds, modular scaffolding systems, frame scaffolds, scaffold boards, couplers, base plates, and associated accessories used in construction, maintenance, and industrial projects.

-Operating under a free zone trading licence at Dubai South Business Hub allows businesses to trade internationally, re-export goods, and benefit from 100% foreign ownership without the requirement for a local sponsor.
+Operating under a free zone trading license at Dubai South Business Hub allows businesses to trade internationally, re-export goods, and benefit from 100% foreign ownership without the requirement for a local sponsor.

-The Scaffolds Trading Licence is well-suited to a broad range of business profiles, including:
+The Scaffolds Trading License is well-suited to a broad range of business profiles, including:

 International scaffolding manufacturers seeking a regional distribution hub